Cubs vs. Nationals Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 40 hits with five doubles, a triple, two home runs and seven walks.
-He has driven in 17 runs with nine stolen bases.
+- Nico Hoerner has 40 hits with five doubles, a triple, two home runs, seven walks and 17 RBI.
+He's also stolen nine bases.

 Hoerner Recent Games